ye-kyaw-thu/myPoetry/README.md

 ## How myPoetry Corpus Was Made

+The corpus contains only "title," "poet's name," and "lines of poetry," mainly from publicly available Burmese poetry scanned-PDF books, and a few sentences are from online resources such as Facebook.
+Therefore, we manually typed and checked almost all lines of the corpus.

 ## Contributors

 [Ye Kyaw Thu](https://sites.google.com/site/yekyawthunlp/) (Design, Data checking, Modeling)
 Khaing Hsu Wai (Design, Data preparation)
 Thazin Myint Oo (Data preparation)
 Myint Myint Htay (Data preparation)
 Naing Linn Phyo (Data preparation)

 ## License